 Utilities purchase SRECs to comply with the solar component of the RPS.
 The owners of solar panel systems – from individual homeowners to large-scale solar developers – can sell SRECs to utilities through the state’s SREC market.

 In Pennsylvania, an SREC has a useful life of three years, which means that SRECs you generate in 2020 can count towards 2020, 2021, or 2022 compliance periods.
 Importantly, only individuals who own (rather than lease) their solar energy system are eligible to sell SRECs into the PA SREC market.

 PA SREC prices (current and projected)

 The price of a single SREC isn’t fixed in Pennsylvania – it varies based on supply and demand within the market and can change from day-to-day.
-According to SRECTrade, one of the biggest SREC aggregators in the country, Pennsylvania SREC prices ranged anywhere from $6.50 to $13 in the second half of 2018.
+According to SRECTrade, one of the biggest SREC aggregators in the country, Pennsylvania SREC prices ranged anywhere from $13.50 to $42 in the first half of 2019.

 The future price of SRECs in Pennsylvania depends on market conditions.
 Recently, the market has experienced an oversupply of SRECs, leading to much lower prices than witnessed in past years.
 However, pending legislation may make some significant changes that will impact both supply and demand for PA SRECs in the future.